cxreiff/bevy_ratatui_camera/README.md

 ## multiple cameras

 `RatatuiCamera` can be added to multiple camera entities.
 To access the correct render, use marker components on your cameras to use when querying `RatatuiCameraWidget`.

+If you need multiple cameras to render to one image, create one `RatatuiCamera` main camera that will define the dimensions, strategy, etcetera, and then create additional `RatatuiSubcamera` cameras that point to the main camera.

 ## supported terminals

 Printing to terminal relies on the terminal supporting 24-bit color.
 I've personally tested and confirmed that the following terminals display correctly:

 - Alacritty
 - Kitty